Skip to content Skip to sidebar Skip to footer

 Astronomy: One of the most amazing things about Hocking Hills has to be the John Glenn Astronomy Park.
 Named after Ohio’s own astronaut and US Senator John Glenn, the astronomy park opened back in 2018 and frequently hosts special events.
 Stargazing is unparalleled there, due to the low light pollution of the region.

-Relax: Whether it’s a massage at Glenlaural Inn or an afternoon sweating it out in the sauna.
+Relax: You’ve earned it after a day on the trails.
+Book a massage at Glenlaurel or spend an afternoon sweating it out in a sauna pod.

 MORE: These Amazing Sauna Pods Are A Fantastic Way To Relax In Hocking Hills